-These recognitions further reinforce the hotel's reputation for offering guests the highest levels of service complemented by a contemporary design and new Crown Tower guestroom TVs, Wi-Fi upgrade, new door lock system with keyless check in function.
+These recognitions further reinforce the hotel's reputation for offering guests the highest levels of service complemented by a contemporary design and upgrade of new TV in Crown Tower guestroom, new door lock system with Keyless check in function, Winnow Food Wastage system, robot guestroom delivery and replacement of new carpet at all guestrooms of the Grand Tower.

-Despite increasing competition from new hotels in Shanghai, the hotel operations managed to maintain a high average occupancy rate and average room rate of 82.6% and RMB1,205 respectively in FY2018.
+Despite increasing competition from new hotels in Shanghai, the hotel operations managed to maintain a high average occupancy rate and average room rate of 79.2% and average daily rate of RMB1,167 respectively in FY2019 which is higher than the average five-star hotel in Shanghai of 71.4% and average daily rate of RMB823.

-The hotel continued to maintain commendable guest satisfaction and employee engagement index scores according to professional independent surveys engaged by Marriot International Hotels.
+The hotel continued to maintain commendable guest satisfaction increase year over year by 5 points and an employee engagement index scores achievement of 91%, representing an increase of 1% higher than 2018 according to professional independent surveys engaged by Marriot International Hotels.